 New Health Care Liability Action Opinion: Trial Court's Denial of Motions to Dismiss Based upon a Finding of Extraordinary Cause Upheld on Appeal

 The Tennessee Court of Appeals just issued its opinion in Reed v.
 West Tennessee Healthcare, Inc., No. W2018-00227-COA-R9-CV (Tenn.
 Ct.
 App.
 Oct.
 8, 2018).
 Here is the syllabus from the slip opinion:

 Here is a link to the slip opinion:

-NOTE: the phrase "extraordinary cause" is required in some instances under our medical negligence law in Tennessee.
-However, that phrase is not defined by statute, which is why this opinion helps shed some light on what the phrase actually means.
-As such, this is a must-read opinion for any lawyer who handles health care liability (f.k.a. medical malpractice) case.
+NOTE: At times, "extraordinary cause" is required in some instances under our medical negligence law in Tennessee.
+However, that phrase is not defined by statute, which is why this opinion helps shed some light on what it actually means.
+As such, this is a must-read opinion for any lawyer who handles health care liability (f.k.a. medical malpractice) cases in Tenn.